World-wide the best printability tester for gravure inks

-The F1 printability tester produces colour strips suitable for many purposes, such as:
+The G1-5 printability testers produce colour strips which are suitable for many purposes, such as:

-Measuring colour with colour measuring systems or spectrophotometers.
+Measuring colour with colour measuring systems/spectrophotometers, colour matching systems

-The F1 tester prints all sorts of coated and uncoated materials:
+The G1-5 testers print many sorts of coated and uncoated materials:

-The F1 tester is used in the following industries:
+The G1-5 is used in the following industries: